bmanders716/bmanders716.github.io/cookbook.md

 Tomato Farni.

 _Ingredients_--6 or 8 ripe tomatoes.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
                1 gill of stock or milk.
                1 dessertspoonful of chopped parsley.
                1 dessertspoonful of chopped cooked ham.